FadimeYaren/multi-robot-collaboration-using-deep-learning-RoboticsSpring2025ABU/README.md

 state-action pair.
 During training, we visualize the learning progress using a heatmap.
 After training, the agent successfully navigates the environment using the learned optimal policy.

+# 05:
+We implemented Q-Learning in a 4x4 FrozenLake environment.
+The agent learns to reach the goal by avoiding holes and updating its Q-table with 3000 episodes.
+The notebook and presentation includes step-by-step Q-value calculations and visualizations.